smartclean/smartclean.github.io/docs/realsense_data_push.md

 ["{"t":"20220602120301","DevType":"SMARTCLEAN#ODRDTR_BATT_V1"}","{"t":"20220602120301","DevType":"SMARTCLEAN#ODRDTR_BATT_V1"}"]
 ```

-3. De-serialize each string in this list / array using JSON
+3. De-serialize each string in this batch using JSON
-   (If there is more than 1 string in this list, you may iterate over each)
+   (If there is more than 1 string in this batch, you may iterate over each)
    1. De-serialize the first string in the batch, you get:
        ```
           {"t":"20220602120301","DevType":"SMARTCLEAN#ODRDTR_BATT_V1"}
        ```
    2. De-serialize the second string in the batch, you get:
        ```
-       {"t":"20220602120301","DevType":"SMARTCLEAN#ODRDTR_BATT_V1"}
+       {"t":"20220602120302","DevType":"SMARTCLEAN#UM"}
        ```
-   3. Each object contains various attributes, which you can use.
+   3. Each object contains various attributes, which you can use (described in our sensor data page).
+   For example:
-   For example, value of "DevType" indicates what is the slot type of the sensor / device.
+      1. Value of "DevType" indicates what is the slot type of the sensor / device.
-   Value of "t" is the timestamp string in YYYYMMDDHHMMSS format, that is local to the timezone
+      2. Value of "t" is the timestamp in the string format: YYYYMMDDHHMMSS, that is local to the timezone
       (which is indicated in attribute: "Region")
    4. Put these steps in your program and process each data to fulfil desired use cases.
       - Examples:
          1. If "count" inside "v" of data from PC Lite device (DevType: SMARTCLEAN#UM),